ManufacturaInd/manufacturaindependente.org/content/multicoloured-webfonts.md

 The trick is done with Javascript, creating a second header right on top of the first one.

-The JS is pretty simple, looking for headings with the 'colorfont' attribute and appending another identical heading with the 'colorfont2' attribute.
+The JS is pretty simple, looking for headings with the `colorfont` attribute and appending another identical heading with the `colorfont2` attribute.
 In this way, this:

     <h1 class="colorfont">Hola mundo!</h1>